folio-org/mod-graphql/README.md

 * `nojson` -- log WSAPI endpoints in the RAML for which there is no JSON body specification.
 Such endpoints are not necessarily errors, and are skipped in translating the RAML, but may indicate an incomplete specification.
 * `schema` -- log when a schema is registered, and just before trying to read a schema file.
 * `replace` -- log when a JSON Schema is encountered for the second or subsequent time, as the code declines to replace the first version.
+* `duptype` -- log when merging schemas results in a duplicate defintion of a type, but the definition is the same in both cases.
+(It is a hard error if two different definitions are given for the same type.)
 * `api`: log a JSON rendition of the gathered API specification.
 Useful for debugging.
 Or, more specifically:
   * `api.comments`: log a JSON rendition of only the `comments` portion of the gathered API specification.
   * `api.resources`: log a JSON rendition of only the `comments` portion of the gathered API specification.